 Who we are

-The United States Geospatial Intelligence Foundation (USGIF) is a 501(c)(3) nonprofit educational foundation dedicated to promoting the geospatial intelligence tradecraft and developing a stronger GEOINT Community with government, industry, academia, professional organizations, and individuals who develop and apply geospatial intelligence to address national security challenges.
-USGIF achieves its mission through various programs and events and by building the community, advancing the tradecraft, and accelerating innovation.
+The United States Geospatial Intelligence Foundation (USGIF) is a 501(c)(3) nonprofit educational foundation.
+We are dedicated to promoting the geospatial intelligence tradecraft and developing a stronger GEOINT Community with government, industry, academia, professional organizations, and individuals who develop and apply geospatial intelligence to address national security challenges.
+USGIF achieves its mission through various programs and events.
+Along with building the community, advancing the tradecraft, and accelerating innovation.

 History